ellakoa/postcard-poem/content/posts/borrowed-light.md

   Over rooftops onto empty streets
   Stirring some from a dreamy sleep.

-  Shining a path with borrowed light
+  Shining a path into the night
+  with borrowed light
   The expansive moon gleams bright.
 alignPoemLeft: false
 removePostcardPadding: false